 If you are interested in Telehealth education please contact: Telehealth@stonybrookmedicine.edu

 The Interprofessional Telehealth Board is an academic collaborative composed of representatives from the different health science schools.
-The group creates educational resources for the healthcare community and develops standards for the practice of telehealth across disciplines.
-The group creates clinical simulations and videos to exemplify the use of interprofessional education/practice and telehealth.
+The group creates educational resources for the healthcare community and develops standards for the practice of telehealth across disciplines, facilitates interprofessional research, creates and suggests interprofessional curricula and explores interprofessional clinical experiences.

 Stony Brook Clinical Informatics Bootcamp is a training program targeted to students, residents, and attending physicians, as well as nursing students, nurses, and pharmacists.
 The course is open at no charge to all at Stony Brook Medicine. https://bmi.stonybrookmedicine.edu/bootcamp